We work hard to keep all our legal mumbo jumbo as simple as possible, but we still have to have it.

 The PDPA therefore creates a baseline standard for the protection of personal data.
-It applies to the storage of personal data in both electronic and non-electronic terms.
-Its provisions apply in conjunction with all other Singaporean law concerning data and privacy.
+It applies to the storage of, and control over, personal data in both electronic and non-electronic terms and its provisions apply in conjunction with all other Singaporean law concerning data and privacy.

 A more detailed overview of the PDPA is available here.

-SimplePay falls within the PDPA’s definition of an organisation and has nine main obligations under the PDPA, which can be grouped and summarised as follows:
+As an employer, you fall under the definition of an organisation.
+Organisations have several obligations under the PDPA, which can be grouped and summarised as follows:

-In light of these obligations, we have appointed a Data Protection Officer (DPO) to handle all queries related to the collection, use and disclosure of personal data by SimplePay.
-If you would like to make an inquiry or exercise any right under the PDPA, please contact our DPO on [email protected].
+In light of these obligations, we have appointed a Data Protection Officer (DPO) to help assist you in complying with your PDPA obligations linked to SimplePay.
+If you would like to make an inquiry in order to meet an obligation under the PDPA, please contact our DPO at [email protected].

-Personal data is data about an individual, which, can be used to identify the individual, either on its own or when combined with other data. in the context of SimplePay, “individuals” would largely be employees of the companies using our system.
-In order to provide our full payroll and reporting functionality, SimplePay is required to collect the personal data of employees.
+Personal data is data about an individual which can be used to identify the individual, either on its own or when combined with other data. in the context of SimplePay, “individuals” would largely be employees of the companies using our system.
+In order to provide our full payroll and reporting functionality, SimplePay requires clients to provide the personal data of employees.

 All of the above data is required for the accurate processing and payment of payroll as well as for generating and submitting accurate year-end filing documents to IRAS.

-On 1 September 2019, the PDPC introduced stricter rules around the collection, use and disclosure of NRIC and other national identification numbers.
+On 1 September 2019, the PDPC introduced stricter rules around the collection, use and disclosure of National Registration Identity Card (NRIC) numbers and other national identification numbers.
 In terms of these rules, it is now illegal for organisations to store such information, unless required to do so by law.